onzfonz/comp227/src/content/7/en/part7d.md

 ![devtools debugger paused just before offending line](../../images/7/28.png)

-Let's fix the bug by initializing the state of <i>values</i> as an empty array:
+Let's fix the bug by initializing the state of `values` as an empty array:

 ```js
 const App = () => {